yarqui/microservice-project/README.md

 terraform destroy -auto-approve
 ```

+Done.
 Wait for this to complete.

 ---